Chang-yup/GPS_DATA_PLOT/README.md

 # GPS_NMEA_PLOT
 plotting GPS NMEA Data by matlab

-You can see GPS trajectory on matlab.
+You can see animated GPS trajectory on matlab.

-# Description
-GPS_NMEA_DATA_PLOT : Main matlab code.

-INCH-RTCM32_TEST.log : GPS log file I used.

 # How to use